What happens if assets are found after probate?

 Myth No. 1: Probate Is ALWAYS Required for a Will.
 No, not all wills require a probate process.
 There are several exceptions to what must

-Probate is the judicial process whereby one proves a will in a court of law and accepts it as a valid public document.
-A probate
+Probate is the judicial process whereby proving a will in a court of law.
+First, there is acceptance of the choice as a legitimate public